A Great Look: The Dragon from Powell

 This is a fairly smooth skateboard.
 The wheels are made of high-rebound and hand-cast polyurethane.
 The result of this material composition is that this board seems to have a good roll performance.
 When it comes to turning, this is a pretty good board for general maneuverability.
 I wouldn’t compare it to a cruiser’s level of turning and smoothness, especially considering that the wheels are best suited for the flattest surfaces, but for general use, it’s a good board.
 Since this board is definitely aimed at beginners, I would say that most children and adults can learn to turn on it pretty easily.

-- The durometer of the wheels are of a higher hardness, which makes them great for tricks.
+- The durometer of the wheels is of a higher hardness, which makes them great for tricks.

 - At a 54mm diameter, the wheels are also great for beginners to get a nice balanced feel.

 - The deck has a high amount of pop and stiffness.

 - This is a very grippy board; a feature that trick enthusiasts will love.